wjakob/nanobind/README.md

 _[Boost.Python](https://www.boost.org/doc/libs/1_64_0/libs/python/doc/html)_
 and _[pybind11](http://github.com/pybind/pybind11)_ and uses near-identical syntax.
-In contrast to these existing tools, _nanobind_ is more _efficient_: bindings compile in a shorter amount of time, producing smaller binaries with better runtime performance.
+In contrast to these existing tools, _nanobind_ is more _efficient_: bindings compile in a shorter amount of time, produce smaller binaries, and have better runtime performance.

 ## Why _yet another_ binding library?